-In addition, the Fund may hold cash or cash equivalents and derivatives for currency risk management purposes for up to 10% of its net assets (#2 Not Sustainable).
+In addition, the Fund may hold cash or cash equivalents (such as money market instruments, money market funds) and derivatives for currency risk management purposes for up to 10% of its net assets (#2 Not Sustainable).

-- turnover

-reflecting the

-share of revenue

-from green

-activities of

-investee

-companies

-- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy - operational expenditure (OpEx) reflecting green operational activities of investee companies.